52-Week Money Challenge: How to Save $5,000 This Year

 Everyone can benefit from saving some extra money, whether it’s for an emergency fund or a fancy vacation.
 However, there are a few groups of people for whom the Money Saving Challenge can be especially beneficial.

-People Saving for a Special Occasion or a Major Goal
+Saving for a special occasion or a major goal

-Are you planning to throw a surprise birthday party for a loved one?
 Do you want to take your family for a week-long trip to the Bahamas?
 How about investing your money to start an online business?
+Goals like these often require a large chunk of money that might seem out of reach, but, with a savings challenge, are doable.